junobuild/docs/docs/intro.md

 # Getting Started

-To begin with Juno, launch your first [Satellite](/docs/add-juno-to-an-app/create-a-satellite.md) – a feature-packed smart contract for your project.
+Start your Juno journey by launching your first **[Satellite](/docs/add-juno-to-an-app/create-a-satellite.md)** – a feature-packed smart contract designed for your project.

-This all-in-one container provides authentication, datastore (a key-pair store akin to a simple "database"), file storage, serverless functions and hosting capabilities.
+A Satellite is your project’s all-in-one container, **giving you full control 🔐** over authentication, a key-pair datastore (akin to a simple "database"), file storage, serverless functions, and hosting.

+It’s everything you need to run your app – no external resources required.

+---

+## Integrating Juno into an Existing App

+After creating your Satellite, you're ready to put it to use.
+Follow our [step-by-step guidance](./add-juno-to-an-app/setup) to install the SDK and initialize your app, connecting it to your container.

+---

-## Starting a new project
+## Starting a brand new project

-Are you embarking on a new project?
+Are you starting a fresh project?
 We've got your back.

-Whether you're aiming to create a website, blog, or application, leverage Juno's onboarding CLI to scaffold your project.
-Our ready-made templates are developed with the most well-known frontend frameworks, including Astro, Next.js, React, SvelteKit, Vue, and Angular.
+Whether it’s a website, blog, or app, leverage Juno's onboarding CLI to scaffold your project with ready-made templates for popular frontend frameworks like Astro, Next.js, React, SvelteKit, Vue, and Angular.

-Just run
+Just run:

 ```bash
 npm create juno@latest